ansys/pyfluent/doc/source/api/core/solver/settings.rst

 max                max                yes                int, float         int or float
 =================  =================  =================  =================  =================

-Using ``get-attr`` requires knowledge of attribute names and applicability and the ability to interpret the raw value of an attribute.
+Using ``get-attr`` requires knowledge of attribute names and their applicability, as well as the ability to interpret the raw value of an attribute.
 You can avoid all these issues by using the explicitly named methods.
-Attributes are dynamic - values can change based on the application state.
+Note also that attributes are dynamic - values can change based on the application state.
 A ``None`` value signifies that no value is currently designated for that attribute.

 Active objects and commands